codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to a Foo Fighters Concert once...
-It was Everlong...
+I was going to learn how to juggle, but I didn't have the balls.

 ## Daily Trivia

-In web design, what does CSS stand for?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. Computer Style Sheet
+ 1. Java
- 2. Counter Strike: Source
+ 2. C++
- 3. Corrective Style Sheet
+ 3. Objective-C
- 4. Cascading Style Sheet
+ 4. C#

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  C#
 </details>